oneupsecurity/security-findings-templates/templates/Use of Components with Known Vulnerabilities.md

 | Description | Installed Version | Available Version | Vulnerability Details |

 Following is a [TKTKT provisioning file, HTTP Response] from the [TKTK application] application.
-On line [TKTK 31] , the [outdated component named TKTK is installed, the version number of the component "TKTK" is returned]
+On line [TKTK 31] , the [TKTK outdated component named TKTK is installed, the version number of the component "TKTK" is returned]

 From [TKTK  URL , the method *SomeController.displayPosts()* defined in *filePath* , the function *displayPosts()* defined in *filePath*, etc]:
 ~~~